This post may contain affiliate links. Please read our disclosure policy.

-I’ve lightened up a familiar favorite with these Meaty Cheese Stuffed Shells!
+These Meaty Cheesy Stuffed Shells are a lightened up version of a familiar favorite!
+Only 80 calories per shell!
 Giant pasta shells are stuffed with a ground beef and cheese mixture, topped with an easy, fresh pasta sauce and mozzarella cheese and then baked to melty, cheesy perfection!

 If you’ve been following me on Instagram for, oh about 4 months (thank you!), then you probably saw these adorable little guys already as my leftovers made their way to the freezer!